evarioooo/tailwind-blog-template/README.md

 ## Examples

 For some examples to show i have some "templates" from this theme created.
-One with only one sidebar, another one news without sidebar
+One with only one sidebar, another one news without sidebar etc.

+Please show all files in the zip <3

 ## Installation